Yihenew21/earthquake-prediction-rf/README.md

 -`fastapi`
 -`streamlit`
 -`uvicorn`
+## Future Improvements and Enhancements
+- Real-time Data: Incorporating live seismic data for real-time predictions.
+- Advanced Models: Exploring Deep Learning models or XGBoost for better performance.
+- Geospatial Analysis: Implementing models that consider the proximity to fault lines and geographical features.
 ## Contributing
 Feel free to fork this repository, open issues, or create pull requests to improve this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.